-Laurel Caverns will open on Earth Day, Tuesday, April 22, 2025 for the 2025 season, and will be open every day, even holidays, through Sunday, October 26, 2025.
+Laurel Caverns is open for the 2025 season, and will be open every day, even holidays, through Monday, September 1, 2025.

 Laurel Caverns has no online reservations for tours.